 Ongoing research includes modeling the transcriptional regulatory programs in the brain, in collaboration with human geneticists, neuroscientists, and evolutionary biologists.
-This work has obvious relevance to understanding the molecular basis of neuropsychiatric and neurodegenerative disorders (Gamazon ER et al., Nature Genetics, 2019, in press).
+This work has obvious relevance to understanding the molecular basis of neuropsychiatric and neurodegenerative disorders.

 He is part of the GTEx Consortium and the T2D-GENES Consortium.
 He was also a member of the International Warfarin Pharmacogenetics Consortium GWAS team.

 He is a member of the faculty in the Division of Genetic Medicine in the Department of Medicine, the Vanderbilt Genetics Institute, and the Vanderbilt Data Science Institute.

 In 2018, he was elected to a Clare Hall Visiting Fellowship to advance his research and scholarship and mentor graduate students in the University of Cambridge.
 Fellows become Life Members of Clare Hall, Cambridge and are welcomed back any time to participate in the intellectual life of the college.
 He is also a visiting scholar in the Department of Medicine, the MRC Epidemiology Unit, and the MRC Biostatistics Unit of the University of Cambridge.